reviloera/reviloera.github.io/_posts/2015-9-28-Creating-Anonymous-Profile-Online.md

 ### Avoid mainstream email accounts like gmail , yahoo e.t.c

 We all know that to have a social media account an email address is mandatory.
 A mainstream email is a big sell out.
 What you need to have is an **encrypted email account** , one that doest share your information with anyone and doest have robots reading your emails.
 I would recommend [PROTONMAIL](https://protonmail.ch/).
 Its supper encrypted plus the servers are in Switzerland so no gevernment can tamper with them.
+With anonymous email that doest link to you , you have a headstart.

+### Use a public internet connection

+Assume you are an activist , you need to cover your tracks.
+Publishing information online from your place of work or using your home internet is a big gumble, your Ip address will always link back to you.
+To be safe use cyber cafe or public internet.
+Rember if you form a predictable pattern online you might be in trouble.
+In addition to that, there are some softare tools that can make you more anonymous.
+A good software that I would recommend is [TOR](https://www.torproject.org/).
+Now this guardian angel will create a little heaven for you online .All your internet request will be anonymous and encrypted.